ten7/handbook.ten7.com/050-how-we-do-things.md

 ## Time Tracking

-We use JIRA for issue tracking, but we use Harvest for time tracking and more importantly, client billing.
-If we make a code commit, the requirement is, there’s an issue in JIRA that maps to corresponding Harvest project.
-It’s easy for us to stick to that, because if we make a code change and there’s Harvest entry associated with it, we can’t bill for it.
+We use JIRA for issue tracking, but we use Harvest for time tracking and — more importantly — client billing.
+If we make a code commit, the requirement is that there’s an issue in JIRA that maps to the corresponding Harvest project.
+It’s easy for us to stick to that, because if we make a code change and there isn't a Harvest entry associated with it, we can’t bill for it.
 We pull your hours and explanation of work and include it in the invoice to clients.
 Reporting is available at the account, project, team and user levels, which makes it invaluable for managing projects and client billing.

 Time entry is important.
 And accurate time entry is even more important.
-We challenge each other to enter time daily to ensure accuracy.
+We challenge each other to enter time daily (ideally using the built-in Harvest timer) to ensure accuracy.
 While billable hours for clients are crucial, it’s also important to accurately log time spent on internal TEN7 work, such as meetings and administrative tasks.
 We’re always looking for ways to become more efficient and accountable, and time tracking helps us do that.

 ### Workweek Time Period

 Use Harvest to submit your hours (including any paid time off) on a weekly basis.
 The Harvest workweek starts on Sunday at 12:00:00 a.m. and ends on Saturday 11:59:59 p.m.
-Please submit your hours first thing Monday morning, at least before the staff meeting at 9:30 a.m.
+Please submit your hours by first thing Monday morning, at least before the staff meeting at 9:30 a.m.
 CST.

 ### Billable Time Expectations